 Technology and infrastructure

-Our broadband Internet access services are based on a radio infrastructure provided by Polkomtel and companies of Midas S.A. capital group.
+Our broadband Internet access services are based on a radio infrastructure provided by our subsidiaries, in particular Polkomtel, Aero2 and Sferia.

-As in mobile telecommunications networks it is possible to automatically switch between technologies, uninterrupted service functionality for end users is ensured, while the parameters (e.g. data transmission rate) improve when the user comes within the coverage of a more technologically advanced network.
+As mobile telecommunications networks enable automatic switches between technologies, uninterrupted service functionality for end users is ensured, while parameters such as data transmission rate improve when the user comes within the coverage of a more technologically advanced network.

-Polkomtel's access network is supported by an appropriate transmission network using mainly packet data transmission technologies.
-The network is divided into the access layer (180 Mb/s, 360 Mb/s and 1 Gb/s microwave links, and fiber optic links), an aggregation network (mainly fiber optic, using Carrier Ethernet Transport MPLS-TP technology, mainly 10 Gb/s), and a backbone network (solely fiber optic, using the IP/MPLS technology, with bit rates being multiples of 10 Gb/s, and since 2014, also of 100 Gb/s).
+Our access network is supported by an appropriate transmission network using mainly packet data transmission technologies.
+The network is divided into the access layer (180 Mb/s, 360 Mb/s and 1 Gbps microwave links, and fiber optic links), an aggregation network (mainly fiber optic, using Carrier Ethernet Transport (CET) MPLS-TP technology, mainly 10 Gb/s), and a backbone network (solely fiber optic, using the IP/MPLS technology, with bit rates being multiples of 10 Gb/s, and since 2014, also of 100 Gb/s).

-The core network, solely owned by Polkomtel, ensures central handling of customer services, integrating them for the 2G/3G/4G technologies (Single Core).
-In this way, Polkomtel is able to provide customers with access to its services irrespective of the radio technology applied, enabling an evolutionary transition of voice services from 2G (GSM), through 3G (including higher quality voice services), to 4G (with voice services based on CSFB or, in the future, VoLTE).
-The same strategy was used for data transmission services, enabling customers to use the broadband Internet access both in the 3G (HSPA+, HSPA+ Dual Carrier) and the 4G (LTE) networks.
+The core network ensures central handling of customer services, integrating them for the 2G/3G/4G technologies (Single Core).
+In this way, we are able to provide customers with access to our services irrespective of the radio technology applied, enabling an evolutionary transition of voice services from 2G (GSM), through 3G (including higher quality voice services), to 4G (with voice services based on CSFB or, in the future, VoLTE).
+The same strategy was used for data transmission services, enabling customers to use the broadband Internet access both in the 3G (HSPA+, HSPA+ Dual Carrier) and the 4G (LTE/LTE Advanced) networks.
 The core network architecture facilitates effective and easy capacity expansion to match the growth of the customer base and increased service demand.

 We regularly upgrade and expand our network in order to provide its customers with technologically advanced services and optimize the network's technical performance and efficiency.
 Network modifications include increasing the capacity of the network's existing elements, hardware replacement and installation of additional hardware, as well as continuous optimization achieved by reconfiguring the network parameters.